In Pure Spirit

 January 3, 2009 by Andrew 1 Comment

 The 5th of January is the 12th night of Christmas.
 It is considered unlucky to leave the Christmas decorations up beyond the night of the 5th.
-If the decorations are still up after the 5th then superstition advises it is best to leave them up all year.
+If the decorations are still up after the 5th then superstition advices it is best to leave them up all year.

 The 12th night of Christmas is Epiphany Eve.
 The Epiphany, on the 6th of January, is the day Christian’s record as the day Jesus Christ was revealed as God in human form.
 The day is also celebrated by some Christians to commemorate the Magi visiting the child Jesus.